 Connected Health – The Path To Better Healthcare

 Though connected health is a new idea for many in the healthcare sector, it is already transforming the way some things within the industry are performed.
 Businesses from within the sector, and those looking to find their way into the ever-expanding market are creating innovations that push us towards a more connected version of healthcare.
 One such company is Amazon, who are using their voice technology to help patients achieve many different outcomes.
+By the way, here are some customer service tips for the health industry.

 According to Digital Authority Partners, this technology is able to help people handle lots of health-related tasks, such as reminding people to take their medication and diagnosing common, minor illnesses based off a set of symptoms.
 This isn’t the only stake Amazon has in the healthcare industry when it comes to creating better healthcare, however.
 Earlier this year, over 100 patients at Cedars-Senai medical center have been provided with access to Amazon Echo’s with the aim of improving patient and professional engagement and clinical outcomes.